Rayleigh-Plateau instability of an elasto-viscoplastic filament: Lower solvent viscosity

 \section{Lower solvent viscosity}

-Adopting the parameter setting $\beta=1$ ensures that elastic transients are strongly over-damped during elasto-viscoplastic Rayleigh-Plateau instability.
-Indeed, a regime diagram like that shown in Fig.~\ref{fig:carpet} is found for $\beta$ ranging from $0.1$ to values much greater than unity.
-The only significant impact of changing the viscosity ratio over this range is that the relaxation of the beads takes place relatively slowly for larger $\beta$.
-As a consequence, for $\beta$ much larger than unity, when the strings thin to the termination criterion min$(h)=0.02$, the beads remain some way off their final shape, which obscures any attempt to represent results in the manner of Fig.~\ref{fig:carpet}.
+Adopting the parameter setting $\bet=1$ ensures that elastic transients are strongly over-damped during elasto-viscoplastic Rayleigh-Plateau instability.
+Indeed, a regime diagram like that shown in Fig.~\ref{fig:carpet} is found for $\bet$ ranging from $0.1$ to values much greater than unity.
+The only significant impact of changing the viscosity ratio over this range is that the relaxation of the beads takes place relatively slowly for larger $\bet$.
+As a consequence, for $\bet$ much larger than unity, when the strings thin to the termination criterion min$(h)=0.02$, the beads remain some way off their final shape, which obscures any attempt to represent results in the manner of Fig.~\ref{fig:carpet}.

-Proceeding to much lower values of $\beta$, however, a qualitatively different dynamics arises because elastic transients then become under-damped ({\it cf.} \cite{lacaze15,moschopoulos23,vpstok,franca2024}).
-In particular, for sufficiently small $\beta$, elastic oscillations are generated during Rayleigh-Plateau instability, as illustrated in Fig.~\ref{fig:beta}(a,b,c), which displays solutions with $\beta=0.012$, $0.01$ and $10^{-3}$ for a thread with $\mW=10>\mW_c$.
-For all three cases, elastic oscillations appear as the thread deforms due to linear instability.
-These oscillations are eventually damped out due to the finite solvent viscosity.
-Nevertheless, their excitation at finite amplitude can significantly impact the pinch-off dynamics at earlier times.
+Qualitatively different dynamics can arise, however, by proceeding to much lower values of $\bet$, because of the possibility that elastic transients then become under-damped ({\it cf.} \cite{lacaze15,moschopoulos23,vpstok,franca2024}).
+Although it is unclear whether a low solvent viscosity in the Saramito model characterizes any real yield-stress fluid, here we briefly explore whether elastic oscillations are generated during Rayleigh-Plateau instability for sufficiently small $\bet$.
+Sample solutions with $\bet=0.012$, $0.01$ and $10^{-3}$ for a thread with $\mW=10>\mW_c$ are illustrated in Fig.~\ref{fig:beta}(a,b,c).
+For all three examples, elastic oscillations appear as the thread deforms due to linear instability.

+These oscillations are characterized by the sloshing of fluid back and forth over the thickened sections of the thread, but become damped out by finite solvent viscosity.
+As illustrated by Fig.~\ref{fig:beta}, the damping rate of the oscillations is reduced as $\bet$ is lowered, but the oscillation frequencies appear insensitive to this parameter (further computations demonstrate that the frequency is controlled by the other parameters, $\mW$, $\mR$ and $\mL$).